 Virtual Exhibit Booth

-Visit our Exhibit Booth in Baltimore in July or take a virtual tour here.
-Our booth will be a museum-like experience dedicated to the mission and ministry of the Episcopal Diocese of Maryland and our history, highlighting our work in truth and reconciliation and reparations.
+Welcome to our virtual exhibit booth for the 80th General Convention of The Episcopal Church.
+Our booth is museum-like experience dedicated to the mission and ministry of the Episcopal Diocese of Maryland and our history, highlighting our work in truth and reconciliation and reparations.
 New content will be added until the start of Convention on July 8.
-In the meantime, enjoy a taste of the kinds of things you will see, and learn more about the Diocese of Maryland!
+Learn more about us, our history and truth telling and our community of love!

 Learn about one of the Trail of Souls pilgrimage sites in the Diocese of Maryland, located at the Claggett Camp and Conference Center in Buckeystown, Maryland.